Loading...

 Not all volcanoes are the same.

-Our outcome today is to name the key features of volcanoes and to explain how composite and shield volcanoes are formed.
+Our outcome for today is to name the key features of volcanoes and to explain how composite and shield volcanoes are formed.

 First we have crust.

-This is the outer layer of Earth where our continents and oceans are, and it's the layer on which we live.
+This is the outer layer of earth where our continents and oceans are, and it's the layer on which we live.

 Magma is the molten or semi-molten rock underground.

-Mantle is the layer between the Earth's outer core and crust.
+Mantel is the layer between the Earth's outer core and crust.

-It is the thickest layer of Earth and is solid, though 1% of it can flow like a liquid.
+It is the thickest layer of the Earth and is solid.

 Destructive plate boundary is a boundary where the tectonic plates move together, causing volcanic eruptions and earthquakes.

-Constructive plate boundary: a boundary where tectonic plates move apart, causing volcanic eruptions and earthquakes.
+A boundary where tectonic plates move apart, causing volcanic eruptions and earthquakes.

-If there's any of those keywords that you feel you'd like to jot down before we start, that's absolutely fine.
+If there's any of those key words that you feel you'd like to jot down before we start, that's absolutely fine.

 Pause the video now and write them down.